Ayush-n25/LinkedIn-Post-Saver/README.md

 - Add a new LinkedIn post by selecting a category or entering a new one and providing the LinkedIn post link.
 - View all saved posts categorized by their respective categories.
 - To remove a post, tap on the delete icon next to the post.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests for any improvements or features you'd like to see in the app.